eslint-stylistic/eslint-stylistic/docs/guide/getting-started.md

 ## Plugin

-ESLint Stylistic is provided as a unified plugin, which supports supports JS, TS and JSX out of the box.
+ESLint Stylistic is provided as a unified plugin, which supports JS, TS and JSX out of the box.

 [Check the rules and install guide](/rules) for more details.